codebarista-de/buybuttonstatesynchronizer/README.md

 E.g. if your product requires a file upload and the user has not yet uploaded a file but still presses the buy button the dialog can show a "Upload file" button.

+If you omit the label, no button will be rendered.
+If no action with a button label is left, no dialog is shown.
+Instead, when the user presses the buy button, the first action that has no label is executed.

 Instead of modifying the buy-button's disabled-state like this:

 ```javascript